-We offer two different types of treatments:
+We offer several different types of opioid and alcohol

 SUBOXONE (otherwise known as buprenorphine and naloxone) is a prescription medication used to treat adults to help suppress withdrawal signs and symptoms in who are dependent on or addicted to opioids.
 SUBOXONE contains active ingredients buprenorphine and naloxone: